 Cover it with cardboard until they decompose to protect the foods from being eaten by wild animals that may visit your garden.

 The cardboard is good for trapping moisture and discouraging the development of weeds in your garden.
 Make sure that the cardboard is wet all the way through plus cover it with mulch.

-Ensure that it’s watered thoroughly in every week for 4 weeks.
+Ensure that it’s watered thoroughly every week for 4 weeks.
 This will leave your soil healthy and fertile for your roses to thrive in.

-Alfalfa pellets and soybean from the grain store will also work great for your naturally fertilizer preparation.
+Alfalfa pellets and soybean from the grain store will also work great for your natural fertilizer preparation.
 Check the food use for salt content to avoid the use of pet foods that contain high levels of sodium.